galenhuntington/hpre/README.md

 I have been using Haskell since 2005 and am largely self-taught.
-As such, I developed my own habits and conventions, and found a few aspects of the language inadequate.
+As such, I developed my own habits and conventions, and found a few aspects of the language unsatisfactory.
 I developed what is now `hpre` (formerly `gghc`) over the years to address these.

 Here are the features, along with their rationales: